Louisiana Car Shipping: 2026 Costs & Routes

 Flexible pickup & delivery

-Flexible pickup and delivery locations near major highways cost less to ship.
-Carriers save money on fuel and time when avoiding neighborhood streets.
-Ask about highway-accessible alternatives.
+Flexible pickup and delivery locations near major highways reduce costs.
+Carriers prefer wide roads and parking lots over neighborhood streets.
+Ask about locations near highways to get better rates.

 3